dustykat/ce-3372-webroot/ce-3372-webbook/docs/lesson1/lesson1.md

 ### Lesson 1.
 Introduction

 The title of the course is water systems design.
-The catalog description is: > 3372.
+The catalog description is:
+> CE 3372.
 Water Systems Design (3:3:0).Prerequesite: CE 33051, 33542.Hydraulic analysis and design of municipal water distribution, stormwater collection, and wastewater collection systems.
-Oral and written presenta-tions.
+Oral and written presentations.
 (Writing Intensive)

 The general scope of the course is:
 - Examination of design guidance documents for drinking water distribution systems, a review of pipeline hydraulics, demand estimation, then a design project related to a drinking water distribution system.